cpldcpu/BitNetMCU/docs/documentation.md

     <img src="./12kopt_test.png" width="90%">
 </div>

 The test loss and accuracy, in contrast, does not show a significant improvement with longer training.
-The test loss increases with longer training time, suggesting overfit of the training data.
+The test loss increases with longer training time, suggesting overfitting of the training data.

 <p align="center">
     <img src="./12kLoss_test.svg" width="60%">